Careers, Education, Information, Advice and Guidance

 At Chiltern Academy, we are committed to providing pupils with high quality Careers Education, Information, Advice and Guidance (CEIAG) so that they have the skills, knowledge and resource to achieve their potential and make informed decisions about their future.

-Our careers programme currently runs from year 7 – 9 but will expand to include opportunities at key stage 4, as the school continues to grow.
+Our extensive careers programme outlines the range of activities that are available for each year group.
 Careers education is embedded into the curriculum and pupils have access to accurate and up-to-date labour market information.
 Pupils will develop their understanding of the diverse and changing world of work through encounters with employers and careers learning, and will be able to explain the range of pathways (including academic, vocational and apprenticeships) available through further and higher education literature and events.
 Our careers provision is aligned to the eight Gatsby Benchmarks, a framework of good careers guidance that are at the heart of the Government’s Careers Strategy.

 A breakdown of the CEIAG offer is outlined below: